jpreecedev/developerhandbook/src/pages/set-up-react-project-parceljs/index.md

 If you have not used Parcel.js before, this is a fantastic time to learn, so stick with me!

-**Note for clarification as this is also a standalone post.** This post is also part of a mini-series where we are building a real estate property listing website, complete with routing and advanced forms.
+**Note for clarification as this is also a standalone post.** This post is part of a mini-series where we are building a real estate property listing website, complete with routing and advanced forms.

 ## Build a React app with Parcel.js from scratch